nashirulwan/hosanna-redesign/README.md

 ### 5. Problem Statement

-Berdasarkan analisis 17 prinsip, masalah **prioritas tinggi** yang menjadi dasar redesign:
+From the analysis, here's what mattered most:

-> **Website asli tidak mobile-friendly, navigasi rumit, dan tidak membangun kepercayaan.**
+> **The original website is not mobile-friendly, has complex navigation, and fails to build trust.**
-> Pengguna kesulitan menemukan informasi kontak, melihat koleksi anjing, dan memahami
+> Users struggle to find contact information, view the dog collection, and understand
-> proses adopsi/pembelian.
+> the adoption/purchase process.

 ---

 ## Design Approach

-Redesign berfokus pada kesederhanaan dan kepercayaan:
+I kept it simple and trustworthy:

-- **Mempertahankan identitas asli** — AKC registered, champion-sired hounds, breeding online sejak 1998, motto Psalm 23, dan email kontak asli.
+- **Kept the original identity**, AKC registered, champion-sired hounds, breeding since 1998, Psalm 23 motto, and the real contact email
-- **Menyederhanakan perjalanan** — satu jalur kontak yang jelas, formulir satu langkah.
+- **One clear path**, single contact flow, one-step form
-- **Bahasa manusia** — ditulis seperti keluarga peternak bicara, bukan bahasa marketing.
+- **Human tone**, sounds like a breeder family talking, not a marketing team
-- **Design system** — palet navy/gold/off-white, spacing 8px, font Playfair Display + Inter.
+- **Design system**, navy/gold/off-white palette, 8px spacing, Playfair Display + Inter fonts

-> Nama anjing, foto, dan detail litter dalam prototipe adalah **placeholder** — siap diganti dengan konten asli.
+> Dog names, photos, and litter details in the prototype are **placeholders**, ready to swap in real content.

 ---

 ## Tech

-No build step.
-Everything runs straight in the browser:
+No build step needed, everything runs straight in the browser:

-- **React 18** + **Babel Standalone** (loaded from CDN)
+- **React 18** + **Babel Standalone** (via CDN)
-- Plain **CSS** with custom properties (design tokens)
+- Plain **CSS** with custom properties
-- Fonts via Google Fonts
+- Fonts from Google Fonts

 ---